gogurtenjoyer/latent-upscale/README.md

 ```
 git clone https://github.com/gogurtenjoyer/latent-upscale
 ```
-or, just click the green button in the upper-right here, download the zip, and unzip it in your `nodes` folder.
+or, just click the green 'Code' button in the upper-right here, choose 'Download ZIP' at the bottom, and unzip it in your `nodes` folder.

 If you'd like, you can also manually download models from the original author's HF repo [here](https://huggingface.co/city96/SD-Latent-Upscaler/tree/main), or just let the node auto-download them on-demand (they are very small, so it'll be quick).
 If you do choose to download them yourself, make sure you grab the latest (v2.1) version of the models, make a new `models` folder within this node's folder, and place the safetensor files there.